-It’s been a while since I originally reviewed Merrick Bank’s Secured Visa Card, so let’s do an update and see what’s going on with it.
-This card has a pretty good interest rate and that’s always nice to find in the secured credit card category.
+It’s been a while since I last reviewed Merrick Bank’s Secured Visa Card, so it’s time for an update.
+This card has a decent interest rate and that’s always nice to find in the secured credit card category.

 Merrick Bank reports your payment history to all three major credit bureaus, so if you make your payments on time, you can rebuild your credit history.
 Of course, the flip side is also true.
 If you don’t pay your bills on time, your credit score will drop even lower.

 And just to be clear, to improve your score, you need to pay all of your bills on time, not just your credit card bill.
 Even a late cell phone bill could get reported to the bureaus.

 An awesome blog reader says this card reports as “secured” to the credit bureaus.
 That’s not always a bad thing.
 Hey, but if you’re worried about it, check out this post: Does the FICO Score Treat Secured Credit Cards Differently?

 Oh, by the way, there’s a link on the home page to a nice Financial Education section on their website.
 You know how much I love seeing banks care about educating consumers.
 So that’s a nice touch.

 Okay, there aren’t any rewards, so let’s jump right into the numbers.

 Please be sure you read the Credit Card Agreement and the Summary of Terms for Merrick Bank’s Secured Visa Card carefully.
 You do get a 25-day grace period, which is generous and I like it.
 Pay your entire bill during the grace period every month and you won’t have to pay any interest on your purchases.